lsst-sitcom/sitcomtn-083/index.rst

 .. figure:: ./_static/histogram_frequency_of_failures.png
    :align: center

    Frequency of failures with spatial distribution of the actuators.
-The direction of the actuator is shown in orange, for actuators with failures in the secondary cylinder.
+The direction of the Secondary failures are shown in orange on top of the corresponding bar.
    Primary actuators will always have failures in the Z direction.

 The figure below shows the same result as the histogram above, but in a different format to highlight the spatial distribution of the actuators with the relative frequency of failures (Figure 11).